nodejs/wiki-archive/Api-changes-between-v0.8-and-v0.10.md

     ```js
     console.log(require('./build/Release/addon')())
     ```
-* TCP Server socket objects no longer emit the `'connection'` event.
-This was originally there to support Socket object re-use, which has not actually been possible since well before Node v0.4.
-The Socket is already connected by the time the Server has it, obviously, and the time of the event emission was thus actually a lie.
-The spurious event has been removed.
-When you get a socket on the server, it's already connected, so you can just go ahead and use it.
 * FS operations that raise an error will throw if no callback is provided.
 This prevents missing potentially hazardous errors when a callback function was forgotten.
 To ignore errors, pass in `function(){}` as a callback.
 To track down the source of the callback-less fs operation, set `NODE_DEBUG=fs` in the environment.

 ## Added